The Authentic Paella

 7. Add the bomba rice and saffron.
 Spread the ingredients evenly over the pan.
 Do not stir the rice after this point.
 Cook for 10 minutes.
 Reduce the heat to medium-low and cook for another 8 minutes.

-9. Lower the heat.
+9. Lower the fire.
 Insert the spatula again to check the rice.

-10. Turn off the heat and cover the pan with aluminum foil (a clean kitchen towel or lid works too).
+10. Turn off the fire and cover the pan with aluminum foil (a clean kitchen towel or lid works too).
 Let it rest for 5 minutes.

 Authentic Spanish paella Valenciana in a panA classic ready to be shared and enjoyed.